akambale/interrobanged/README.md

 A loop for all the nodes; an indexOf to identify where the target strings are; a while loop to replace the target string as many times as needed.
 Time complexity comes to O(n^3), yikes!

+## Perfect is the enemy of good

 To improve on this, a better function would be to eliminate the need for the while loop.
 We could take each innerText and start replacing the target substrings as we go through it; only requiring one loop.
 I didn't choose this method initially because changing the length of a string while you are iterating through it makes the logic more complicated increasing the risk of bugs.

-## Perfect is the enemy of good

-With the if statement on the second line of my logic and the fact that there aren't going to be many target substrings on the page, the changing function manages to preform quickly enough.
+With the if statement on the second line of my logic and the fact that there are not going to be many target substrings on the page, the changing function manages to preform quickly enough.
 Any interrobang changes on my webpage when I toggle the extension seem to happen instantly; well underneath the 200 milliseconds threshold of human observability.